Blog

 Most businesses buy a CRM first.
 That is the right call.

-Off-the-shelf platforms ship fast, require no dev work, and handle the standard sales motion well enough to get moving.
-For most companies at most stages, buying wins.
+Off-the-shelf platforms ship fast, require no development work, and handle a standard sales motion well enough to get moving.
+For most companies at most stages, buying wins on every dimension that matters at the start: speed, cost, and operational simplicity.

 But there is a specific point where the math flips.
 Where the monthly licensing compounds past what a build would have cost.
 Where the workarounds eat more time than the software saves.
 Where the platform's ceiling is no longer a minor inconvenience but a direct constraint on how the business operates.

 This article is about that point.
-Not the general build-vs-buy debate.
-The specific conditions that tell you buying is no longer the right answer.
+Not the general build-versus-buy debate.
+The specific conditions that tell you buying is no longer the right answer for your business.

 Evaluating whether to build or buy your CRM?
 Schedule a 30-minute call and we will walk you through which path makes sense for your specific business.
 Book a call